squeletec/fluent-api-generator/README.md

 ## Release notes

+### Version 2.2 (released on 20th November 2018)
+- Introduced generator of fluent validators
+- Generators of various builders separated to specific module.
+Not any-more part of annotations.

 ### Version 2.1 (released on 15th November 2018)
 - Fixed template loading.
 Not any more using class path loader (that would only use annotation processor classpath), but using compiled project's class path.